Traditional Door County Fish Boils

 Russ was a Door County native, who along with boiling fish, farmed and worked full time until his retirement at Peterson Shipyards in Sturgeon Bay.
 In the beginning, he had to teach me and my new staff everything, for we knew nothing.
 That first weekend we were open, Russ calmly boiled the fish and entertained the dinner guests with his accordion.
 Behind the scenes he patiently explained to us where to buy the fish, how to build the fire, how to count out the servings, where to stand, what to say, even how to clean up.
 I often have wondered what he thought as he drove home each night that first summer.
 But it was obvious that he took an interest in young people, and he wasn't about to let anything bad happen to the inn he took great pride in.

 If that first summer of 1972 was a crash course for us in fish boiling, it was only kindergarten in the school of Russ Ostrand.
 My staff and I were young, and most of us had come to Door County on a lark or just to have fun while earning money for college.
 As we watched our fish boiling mentor, we realized that although he was enjoying himself too, there was a whole lot more going on.
 Sure, there were polkas, and singing, and clapping, and yes, even sometimes dancing at the fish boils.
 But something else was happening: Russ was taking this very seriously.
 Sure, he'd tell a few jokes and put the guests at ease.
 But he was scrupulous about how he cooked the fish.
 He carefully and kindly answered every question, no matter how many times he'd been asked it.
 It became obvious that he loved the fish boil, was proud of it, wanted to share it with others, and took great pains to make sure that everyone's visit to his fish boil, whether it was a first or a repeat, was a very special experience.
-It was his way of approaching what you do, every day, with your best effort, in order to make it special for other people, that Russ passed on to me, and Tom and to the others he worked with.
+It was his way of approaching what you do, every day, with your best effort, in order to make it special for other people, that Russ passed on to me, and all the young staff lucky enough to work with him.

 Russ was a modest person, but he was actually quite famous.
 Not too many of us can say that our picture has appeared in the New York Times, Chicago Tribune, Better Homes and Gardens, Country Living. . . the list goes on and on, including a lot of television stations.
 We all lost track of the number long ago.
 But all this media attention never went to Russ' head.
 What was far more important to him were the thousands of people who planned their annual vacation around a visit to his fish boil.
 He looked forward to seeing them each year as much as they did seeing him.

-Russ is gone now, but he lives on in our memories and his tradition is passed on at each fish boil by Tom, me and others who were lucky enough to learn from him.
+Russ is gone now, but he lives on in our memories and his tradition is passed on at each fish boil by Steve, me and others who have followed in his footsteps.